Niclokt/pgfm-batch2/ws_projects/Assignment/README.md

     2. Try to submit the empty form and verify that an error message about the required fields appears
     3. Try to submit the form with an invalid email address and verify that a relevant error message appears
     4. Try to submit the form with all inputs valid and verify that a success message appears.

+###Bugs:
+- The edit button only works if you click on the edit button in the first video card.
+Afterwhich the edit button will work for the rest of the videos.

 In addition, you should mention in this section how your project looks and works on different browsers and screen sizes.